etiennestuder/teamcity-build-scan-plugin/README.md

 1. Find the links of the published build scans in the _Overview_ section of each TeamCity build.

+## Slack Integration

+1. In Slack, create a webhook.

+1. In TeamCity, on the build configuration for which you want to be notified about published build scans, create a configuration parameter with name `BUILD_SCAN_SLACK_WEBHOOK_URL` and the value being the URL of the webhook created in step #1.

+1. Trigger your Gradle builds with build scans enabled.

+1. Find a notification about the published build scans in the Slack channel configured in the webhook.

 # Feedback and Contributions

 Both feedback and contributions are very welcome.